 Accommodation in Malta: stay at a good price

 With the transition of summer into autumn, the Maltese archipelago turns green and blossoms.
 This is the ideal time for those holidaymakers who are interested in active tourism.
-Walking tours on the islands are noticeably more pleasurable than during the hot summer, and the local gardens are also more alluring.
+Walking tours on the islands are noticeably more pleasurable than during the hot summer, and the local gardens become even more attractive.

 Bring along your partner, family or friends and explore the most famous and most beautiful gardens of Valetta, the capital city.
 Those are the Upper and Lower Barakka Gardens both of which offer an amasing view of the City’s Grand Harbour.
-Already the knights of the order of st John used to wander her search for rest and peace, and you can follow their footsteps too.
+The knights of the Order of St. John used to wander here in search of rest and peace, and you can follow their footsteps too.

 There are more than 300 days of sunshine in a year.

-The temperatures in Malta are between 15 – 20°C and the sun shines more than 300 days in a year.
+Temperatures typically range between 15 – 20°C and the sun shines more than 300 days in a year.
 So, you don’t have to worry about the weather in Malta during your holiday.
 The same is true about the temperature of the sea.
-Even in the coldest months, the temperature doesn’t go below 15°C, so diving is possible throughout the year.
+Even in the coldest months, the temperature remains above 15°C, so diving is possible throughout the year.

 Scuba diving in Malta?
 One of the best destinations in the world

+Malta has long held its reputation as one of the prime diving destinations, not only in Europe but across the globe.
 Visibility in the clear and calm sea is as much as 40 meters, and the risk of encountering dangerous sea animals is extremely low.
-This creates perfect conditions for beginners.
-Experienced divers have a wide selection of more demanding diving options.
-You have choices ranging from the not demanding 12-metre dive in Ghar Lapsi up to to the 50-metre-deep underwater tunnel in Lantern Point.
+Malta provides perfect conditions for beginners.
+Experienced divers have an array of more challenging options to choose from.
+These range from gentle 12-meter dives in Ghar Lapsi to thrilling underwater adventures like exploring the 50-meter-deep tunnel at Lantern Point.

-You will find here a number of certified diving schools offering a variety of courses and activities.
+You will find here a number of certified diving schools offering a wide range of courses and activities.

 If interested, diving for 2 or more people without a guide is also available upon presenting a PADI Advanced Open Water Certificate or a similar document (CMAS, Two Star Diver, BSAC).
-You should check with the diving centre for the best diving site for the particular weather conditions.
+You should check with the diving centre for the best diving site based on prevailing weather conditions.

 Rock climbing, horse riding, safari driving – all is available in Malta